matomo-org/developer-documentation/docs/generated/master/Classes.md

 - [`API\Request`](Piwik/API/Request.md) &mdash; Dispatches API requests to the appropriate API method.
 - [`Archive`](Piwik/Archive.md) &mdash; The **Archive** class is used to query cached analytics statistics (termed "archive data").
-- [`ArchiveProcessor`](Piwik/ArchiveProcessor.md) &mdash; Used to insert numeric and blob archive data, and to aggregate archive data.
+- [`ArchiveProcessor`](Piwik/ArchiveProcessor.md) &mdash; Used by [Plugin\Archiver](/api-reference/Piwik/Plugin/Archiver) instances to insert and aggregate archive data.
-- [`ArchiveProcessor\Parameters`](Piwik/ArchiveProcessor/Parameters.md) &mdash; An ArchiveProcessor processes data for an Archive determined by these Parameters: website, period and segment.
+- [`ArchiveProcessor\Parameters`](Piwik/ArchiveProcessor/Parameters.md) &mdash; Contains the analytics parameters for the reports that are currently being archived.
 - [`Common`](Piwik/Common.md) &mdash; Contains helper methods used by both Piwik Core and the Piwik Tracking engine.
 - [`Config`](Piwik/Config.md) &mdash; Singleton that provides read & write access to Piwik's INI configuration.
-- [`DataAccess\LogAggregator`](Piwik/DataAccess/LogAggregator.md) &mdash; Contains methods that aggregates log data (visits, actions, conversions, ecommerce).
+- [`DataAccess\LogAggregator`](Piwik/DataAccess/LogAggregator.md) &mdash; Contains methods that calculate metrics by aggregating log data (visits, actions, conversions, ecommerce items).
 - [`DataTable`](Piwik/DataTable.md) &mdash; The primary data structure used to store analytics data in Piwik.
 - [`DataTable\Filter`](Piwik/DataTable/Filter.md) &mdash; A filter is set of logic that manipulates a DataTable.
 - [`DataTable\Filter\AddColumnsProcessedMetrics`](Piwik/DataTable/Filter/AddColumnsProcessedMetrics.md) &mdash; Adds processed metrics columns to a DataTable using metrics that already exist.